Travelgate/documentation/kb/faqs/glossary.md

 The Booking query allows you to retrieve a specific booking with all its details using the booking ID or reference locator.
 You can also obtain a list of bookings that were made within a specific arrival or booking date range.

 - **BookingID**
 A Hotel-X unique booking identifier.
-It is used to reference and manage individual bookings within the TravelgateX system.
+It is used to reference and manage individual bookings within the Travelgate's system.

 - **Business Rules**
 A set of conditions or criteria that determines the options returned in Hotel-X Search response.
 This includes optionsQuota, as well as BusinessRulesTypes CHEAPER_AMOUNT and ROOM_TYPE.